jitt3/jsconf-challenge/README.md

 ##

-- Create a branch with the following structure for the name `feature/yourname`.
+- Create a branch following the same structure for the name `feature/yourname`
-- Inside the `index.ts` file, you will find the challenge's instructions.
+- Follow the instructions inside the `index.ts` file
-- it would be awesome if you add some test cases for your algorithm.
+- it would be awesome if you add some test cases for you algorithm.
-- Once you finish the challenge, create a pull request and wait for the results.
+- Once you finish the challenge, create a pull request

 ## Requirements